 No. 80 Strand Road, Kyaukdata Township, Yangon Myanmar

 Tel: +95 (0) 1 38 0322, 256 438 Website:

 No. 110 University Avenue Road, Kamayut Township Yangon, Myanmar

 Import & Export restrictions

 The export of playing cards or other gambling equipment, antiques, anything to do with archaeology or pornography are prohibited.
 Furthermore, Myanmar does not allow the export of any of its currency when leaving the country.
-You may bring in and exit with as much foreign currency as you like but you must declare it (if over USD 10.000).
-Be sure to keep track of all your spending with receipts wherever possible to avoid being accused of black market activities when you return home.
+You may bring in and exit with as much foreign currency as you like but you must declare it (if over 10,000 USD).
+Be sure to keep track of all of your spending with receipts wherever possible to avoid being accused of black market activities when you return home.

 You are not allowed to export ANY of the following items:

-Do’s & Don’t in Myanmar
+Do’s & Don’ts in Myanmar

 When visiting Myanmar, there are some customs and beliefs that travelers should be aware of before coming to the country in order to avoid offending any of the locals.

 - When you offer something to a monk, a nun, or an elderly person, use both hands.
 With others, apart from casual transactions at shops or food stalls use your right hand or both hands in order to be polite in the case of giving or receiving gifts, etc.